-Essential tremor is a neurological disorder characterized by uncontrollable shaking or tremor in different parts of the body, including the head, arms, hands, neck, and chin.
-It is the most common movement disorder affecting 10 million people in the United States alone.
+Essential tremor is a neurological disorder characterized by uncontrollable shaking in different parts of the body, including the head, arms, hands, neck, and chin.
+It is the most common movement disorder, affecting 10 million people in the United States alone.
 In preclinical disease models, CAD-1883 has demonstrated the ability to improve motor control and reduce tremor.
 A Phase 2 trial was initiated in the fourth quarter of 2018 for the treatment of essential tremor.

 Spinocerebellar ataxia is a genetic, degenerative neurological condition that affects approximately 6,000 people in the United States.
 Patients are readily identified through genetic testing and most often carry genetic abnormalities called “poly-Q expansions,” similar to those found in patients with Huntington’s disease.
-The disease is progressive and over time results in ongoing damage to the cerebellum, the part of the brain that regulates motor control and balance.
+The disease is progressive and over time results in ongoing damage to the cerebellum, a part of the brain that regulates motor control and balance.